elmunoz42/jobboard/README.md

   - Salary ranges
   - Work type (remote, hybrid, on-site)
   - Application status
-  - Distance from Santa Barbara
+  - Distance from a given location
 - Manage multiple versions of resumes and cover letters in Markdown format
 - Link specific resumes and cover letters to job applications
 - Track application status and notes